 Bob Toth | On 14, Jan 2020

 Sonny Siebert is born in St. Marys, Missouri.

-In addition to his two trips to the Midsummer Classic, Siebert also etched his name into the Indians history book on Friday, June 10, 1966 by throwing a 2-0 no-hitter against the Washington Senators.
-He allowed just two base runners in the contest – a fifth inning walk to Dick Nen and Paul Casanova reached on an error in the eighth inning by Chico Salmon.
-He sat down seven Senators hitters in from of 10, 469 fans at Cleveland Stadium while throwing the eleventh no-hitter in franchise history.
+In addition to those two trips to the Midsummer Classic, Siebert also etched his name into the Indians history book on Friday, June 10, 1966, by throwing a 2-0 no-hitter against the Washington Senators.
+He allowed just two base runners in the contest – Dick Nen walked in the fifth inning and Paul Casanova reached on an error in the eighth inning by Chico Salmon.
+Siebert sat down seven Senators hitters in front of 10,469 fans at Cleveland Stadium while throwing the eleventh no-hitter in franchise history.

 He spent parts of five seasons with the Boston Red Sox, nearly one full season in Texas with the Rangers, one season with the St. Louis Cardinals, and a split season in his final year in 1975 with the San Diego Padres and Oakland Athletics.
 He finished his career with a 140-114 record, a 3.21 ERA, 21 shutouts, and 16 saves.